Where Did the Kinds Walk?

 The parallel body plans.
 The thylacine did not need 65 million years to converge on the wolf body plan by random chance.
 It needed the wolf body plan to already be in the genome as a latent design, the Australian environment to select for it, and sufficient generations of drift and selection to fix it.
 The founding canid/marsupial kind carried the architecture for "pursuit predator."
 Australia expressed it as thylacine.
 Eurasia expressed it as wolf.
 The divergence between them is not an invention — it is a sorting of pre-existing information under different selection regimes.
 The genetic distance required is modest compared to the distance between kinds.

-The practical timeline: the bridges close between year 900 and year 1,700.
-From closure to present is approximately 3,750 to 4,500 years.
-At 3–5 years per generation for most mammals, that is 750 to 1,500 generations of independent drift and selection.
+The practical timeline: the bridges open within the first few centuries after solidification and close gradually thereafter.
+Even on a conservative reading — allowing the connectivity window to persist well into the first or second millennium before closure — that leaves on the order of 3,500 to 4,500 years, or roughly 700 to 1,500 generations at 3–5 years each, of independent drift and selection.
 The German Shepherd demonstrates that 30–40 generations under strong artificial selection is sufficient for dramatic morphological change within a kind.
-Artificial selection is more intense per generation than natural selection — but the corridor populations had 20–50 times as many generations, operated under strong environmental pressure with no established competitors, and started from a richer founding genome than the already-reduced wolf genome that produced dog breeds.
+Artificial selection is more intense per generation than natural selection — but the corridor populations had roughly 20 to 50 times as many generations, operated under strong environmental pressure with no established competitors, and started from a richer founding genome than the already-reduced wolf genome that produced dog breeds.

 The rate is comfortable.
 The clock is sufficient.